Jeejo-Joy/spotify-audio-recommender/README.md

 ## About

-Face recognition might be an utopic case for searching in millions.
-However, Spotify has to handle this issue.
-They recover the playlist recommendation everyday.
-The company has 70M users, 4M unique songs and 40 features.
+Spotify create playlist recommendation everyday.The company has 70M users, 4M unique songs and 40 features.
 This means that they have apply O (70M x 4M x 40) = O(12 peta operations = 10 to the power of 15).
 This is really challenging!

 Herein, spotify engineers implemented approximate nearest neighbor approach and published as an open source package: [annoy](https://github.com/spotify/annoy).
 Annoy comes with a huge speed but it does not guarantee to find the nearest one.
 It just approximates.
 It reduces the time complexity to O(log n).